 There is no set fee for scholars and other professionals working on your project.
-Some applicants pay scholars a flat honorarium, others pay a daily rate.
+Some projects pay scholars a flat honorarium, others pay a daily rate.
 Discuss your project with the scholars, including the work that you expect from them, and negotiate a fair rate.
-See 2 CFR §200.459 Professional service costs.
+Also see 2 CFR §200.459 Professional service costs.